 Labels to Avoid

 Products and services will not help your ranking because no one is searching for those.
-Key phrases and topics are more specific and easier for the search engines to find.
+Key phrases and topics are more specific and easier for search engines to find.
 Thus, they are raising your ranking.
 Not to mention making it easier for your customers to find what they need.

 Don’t Use Format Driven Navigation